Disease-Causing Microorganisms: A Deep Dive into Pathogens

 1. Bacteria:

 Bacteria are single-celled prokaryotic organisms – meaning they lack a membrane-bound nucleus and other organelles.
 They are ubiquitous in the environment, with many beneficial roles in nutrient cycling and other ecological processes.
-However, some bacteria are pathogenic, causing diseases ranging from mild infections like strep throat to life-threatening conditions like tuberculosis and cholera.
+Still, some bacteria are pathogenic, causing diseases ranging from mild infections like strep throat to life-threatening conditions like tuberculosis and cholera.

 -